 Help us to help you!

-These are powerful organizations who not only cause you to pay more for your essential medications but also hurt pharmacies like Nutmeg Pharmacy by charging us money on a varying scale on every script we write, which in turn means we are unable to always fulfil our mission of bringing you the best and most valuable drugs and services.
+These are powerful organizations who not only cause you to pay more for your essential medications but also hurt pharmacies like Nutmeg Pharmacy by charging us money on a varying scale on every prescription we fill, which in turn means we are unable to always fulfil our mission of bringing you the best and most valuable drugs and services.

 But we can make a difference if you're prepared to have your voice heard.